Adonija-ZIO/Health-Application-Project/README.md

 # HEALTH APPLICATION CONCEPTION
 ---

-the aim of this project is to propose an application to accompany people with diabetes.
+The aim of this project is to propose an application to accompany people with diabetes.
 To this end, we:

 ## 1. Dataset preprocessing
 ## 2. Data exploration